Last December Capital One introduced a transferrable points currency for their Venture and Spark products, which was an exciting development.

 If you’re excited by the prospect of this but don’t yet have a Capital One card, consider the Capital One® Venture® Rewards Credit Card and Capital One® Spark® Miles for Business earn unlimited 2x miles per dollar spent.

-Both cards are offering welcome bonuses of 50,000 miles, both cards have annual fees waived for the first year, and both cards offer unlimited 2x miles per dollar spent.
+Both cards have annual fees waived for the first year, and both cards offer unlimited 2x miles per dollar spent.
 These are excellent cards for anyone looking for straightforward travel rewards credit cards.

 Is transferring Capital One miles to Flying Blue worth it?